Aurel-R/cma/README.md

 cma is designed for 64 bits x86 little endian processor with two's complement signed integers running GNU/Linux (LP64) and compiling with gcc C extension.

-Arrived set have to be exactly the same (memory alignement too) on the different running programs that want to share data.
+Arrival sets must be strictly identical (memory alignement) on the different programs that want to share data.
 Example:
 ```
 /* srv app */
 strcut data_srv {  /* a stucture example */